-If the Navajo Nation was actually a separate state, it would be larger than the 10 smallest states in the country.
+If the Navajo Nation was actually a separate state, it would be larger than any of the 10 smallest states in the country.

 About 170,000 people live on the reservation, mostly in small groups scattered across the region.
 Their homes are usually six-sided wood or cement structures with a smoke hole in the roof.
 They generally face east to catch the morning sun.

 The Navajo, who call themselves Dine’, first arrived in the region between 800 and 1,000 years ago after crossing the Bering Strait into what is now Alaska and making their way southward across North America.